AntoineMeheut/Rokc-Mk3/README.md

 ## Hardware
 ### Shopping list
-Here is the first part of a shopping list, with links (not affiliated) to references that I have used.
+Here is the shopping list, with links (not affiliated) to references that I have used.
 I let you search for other equipment and especially how to buy this equipment according to your favorite stores.

 This cluster must be able to operate without a network other than the local loop constituted by the cluster itself and the macbook which is connected to it, this allows the cluster to be taken for demonstrations in environments where the network is closed for reasons of security.

+This list of components also allows you to understand and share what the simplest representation of a Cloud is.
+All the clouds in the world, from the simplest to the most complex, are composed of: servers, linked together by network switches, connected to disks to store information.
+And yes a Cloud is just that.

 ![LattePanda Alpha 864](images/LattepandaAlpha864s.jpg)